StaySafeGeneva/StaySafeGeneva.github.io/pages/appendix.md

 ---
 layout: page
 title: Appendix
-subtitle: A few kinks and thanks
+subtitle: A few thinks and thanks
 ---

 Notebooks:

 [Risk Notebook](https://www.google.ch/)

+### Special thanks:

+* link ones
+* link two
+...

+**A big special thanks to he group of _Hop Suisse_ of last year that let us get inspired by some part of code and even copy some parts**